RFgen-Software-causes-of-bullwhip-effect-2

 1. Demand Forecasting Errors: Inaccurate demand forecasting is a primary driver of the bullwhip effect.
 When retailers overestimate demand, they order more than necessary, leading wholesalers and manufacturers to inflate their projections and production further.
 Conversely, underestimated demand can lead to stockouts and lost sales.
 This is compounded when each tier in the supply chain adds a safety stock buffer, magnifying the initial forecasting error

 2. Order Batching: Ordering in large batches can create artificial spikes in demand.
 This is often done to take advantage of economies of scale, such as quantity discounts or reduced shipping costs.
 However, these large, infrequent orders distort the true demand signal, making it difficult for upstream suppliers to accurately gauge ongoing needs.
 This can lead to excessive inventory, as suppliers overestimate the ongoing demand.
-Jason explains that order quantities increase as demand goes up, but “at a less than linear rate.”
+Miller explains that order quantities increase as demand goes up, but “at a less than linear rate.”
 This non-linearity contributes to the distortion and amplifies the bullwhip effect.

 3. Price Fluctuations: Promotional pricing and discounts can also trigger the bullwhip effect.
 When retailers offer temporary price reductions, customers often stockpile products, creating a surge in demand followed by a sharp drop-off.
 This artificial demand spike makes it challenging for suppliers to differentiate between true demand increases and temporary fluctuations due to pricing strategies.
 This can result in increased storage costs as businesses hold onto unsellable inventory.